-Staff Name: □ Public Health Nurse: □ New Hire □ Existing Staff □ Other Facilitator Name and position: Community area or Team Facilitator complete below Planned Co-Practice Experience: Planned Date for Co-Practice : Learning Objectives Discussed: Staff completing reflective pract ice complete below Description of Co-Practice Experience: (Describe co-practice preparation, relevant practice standards and regional policies, documentation, strength-based and client-centered, population health and health equity focus) How is the WRHA Public Health Nurse Professional Practice Model reflected in your practice experience?
-Please select two strategic approaches below and briefly reflect on how they shaped your practice.
-Public health clinical practice Collaboration and partnership Image: Double of the strategic of the □ Health Assessment □ Health Communication □ Healthy equity promotion □ Healthy Built and social environment □ Closing the gaps in Indigenous health □ Applied public health research Reflect on your practice using this and other experiences as examples.
-E.g. What are your feelings about the experience?
+Staff Name: ☐ Public Health Nurse: ☐ New Hire ☐ Existing Staff ☐ Other Facilitator Name and position: Community area or Team • Facilitator complete below Planned Co-Practice Experience: Planned Date for Co-Practice : Learning Objectives Discussed: Staff completing reflective proct ica complete below Staff completing reflective practice complete below Description of Co-Practice Experience: (Describe co-practice preparation, relevant practice) standards and regional policies, documentation, strength-based and client-centered, population health and health equity focus) How is the WRHA Public Health Nurse Professional Practice Model reflected in your practice experience?
+Please select two strategic approaches below and briefly reflect on how they shaped your practice. □Public health clinical practice □ Collaboration and partnership ☐ Outreach ☐ Community development ☐ Healthy public policy ☐ Surveillance ☐ Health Assessment ☐ Health Communication ☐ Healthy equity promotion ☐ Healthy Built and social environment \square Closing the gaps in Indigenous health \square Applied public health research Treatur receation D. (1) his and other experiences as examples.
+E.g. What are ?
 What was good/not so good about it??
-Were the results what you expected?
-What would you continue to do?
+Were the results ou continue to do?
 What do these experiences show that you know and/or can do?
 Please describe anything you would like to have done differently?
 How do you envision your practice developing?
 Strengths/learning needs?
 Staff: What are your learning goals and plans?
 How do you envision your practice developing?
 Completed post-facilitated reflective practice conversation with CNS and TM